henrikmidtiby/CDC/paper/paper.md

 # Summary

-The Orthomosaic Color Distance Calculator, abbreviated OCDC is an open-source python package for calculating a color distance image, a gray scale image with color distances from all pixels in the input image to a reference color.
+The Orthomosaic Color Distance Calculator (OCDC) is an open-source python package designed to calculate a color distance image, a gray scale image with color distances from all pixels in the input image to a reference color.
-It is specifically made for handling large orthomosaics and multispectral data.
+It is specifically tailored for handling large orthomosaics and multispectral data.
-By providing OCDC with reference pixels it calculates the distance using Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.
+By providing OCDC with reference pixels, it calculates the distance using either the Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.
-OCDCs main function are exposed as a command line interface where providing an orthomosaic, reference image and a mask will output a new orthomosaic with the color distances.
+OCDC's main functions are exposed through a command-line interface, where providing an orthomosaic, reference image, and a mask will output a new orthomosaic with the color distances.
-The python package also allow for using OCDC as a library for more complex tasks.
+The Python package also allows for using OCDC as a library for more complex tasks.

 # Statement of need

-A common task in Precision Agriculture is to segment an orthomosaic into different regions based on information in the orthomosaic.
+A common task in Precision Agriculture is to segment an orthomosaic into different regions based on the information in the orthomosaic.
-The regions can e.g. represent areas with healthy vegetation or areas with a certain type of unvanted vegetation.
+The regions can represent areas with healthy vegetation or areas with unvanted vegetation.
-The classic approach is to use the excess green (ExG) color index to assess wether the current pixel is green enough to be considered healthy vegetation.
+The classic approach is to use the excess green (ExG) color index to assess whether the current pixel is green enough to be considered healthy vegetation.
-Such an approach based on a hardcoded rule (ExG and a threshold) is only suitable for a limited number of cases.
+Such an approach based on a hardcoded, rule (ExG and a threshold) is only suitable for a limited number of cases.

 Given enough training data, it is possible to train convolutional neural networks (CNN's) for segmenting arbitraty objects in images [@Ronneberger2015Unet].
+However, obtaining enough annotated training data can be difficult.

 A more flexible approach is to use a small set of pixels to determine a reference color and then calculate the distance for all pixels in the input image to that reference color.
-We have used this approach successfully on a several cases, including the following
+We have successfully used this approach in several cases, including the following:

 - detect healthy crop plants in a grass seed field
 - locating thistles in a grass seed field
-- counting pumpkins in a pumpkin field
+- counting pumpkins in a pumpkin field [@midtiby2022]

-In Precision Agriculture a common application is to assess the vegetation health by using Remote Sensing techniques and image analytics.
-The most applied Remote Sensing techniques is arial monitoring where images from satellites, manned aircraft and Unmanned Aerial Vehicles (UAVs) are captured [@matese2015].
-The use of UAVs also known as drones have seen a large increase in recent years as it is able to provide high-quality images in with a more affordable cost than satellites and manned aircraft [@pareview2020].

-UAVs can carry various kinds of cameras such as multispectral and hyperspectral along with normal RGB cameras, thereby acquiring aerial images that can be used to extract vegetation indices.
-Vegetation indices such as Normalized Difference Vegetation Index (NDVI) can be interpreted by farmers to monitor the crops variability and stress[@xue2017].
-Individual images from the UAV normally only covers a small part of the field, but to get a overview of the whole field the images are stitch together in software like OpenDroneMap and Pix4D together with Geographical Information Systems (GIS) information creating a large georeferenced orthomosaic.

-TODO: Add more details from here.

-More advanced Precision Agriculture applications like yield estimation [@midtiby2022] and crop row detection requires segmentation in order to be able to tell what is crop and what is background.
-This can be done with deep neural networks [@PANG2020], but comes with the cost of needing training images and are often crop specific, so entry cost in applying deep neural networks can often be high.

-We purpose OCDC for segmenting large multispectral orthomosaics by calculating the color distance to a set of reference pixels.
+We propose OCDC for segmenting large multispectral orthomosaics by calculating the color distance to a set of reference pixels.
 The Output of OCDC is a grayscale orthomosaic which can easily be threshold to achieve a black and white segmentation.

 OCDC is developed with Agriculture uses in mind, but can easily be applied to other domains as is or by utilizing the library for custom needs.

+# Background and methods

+In Precision Agriculture a common application is to assess the vegetation health by using Remote Sensing techniques and image analytics.
+The most applied Remote Sensing techniques is arial monitoring, where images from satellites, manned aircraft, and Unmanned Aerial Vehicles (UAVs) are captured [@matese2015].
+The use of UAVs, also known as drones, has seen a large increase in recent years as they provide high-quality images at a more affordable cost than satellites and manned aircraft [@pareview2020].

+UAVs can carry various kinds of cameras, such as multispectral and hyperspectral, along with normal RGB cameras, thereby acquiring aerial images that can be used to extract vegetation indices.
+Vegetation indices such as the Normalized Difference Vegetation Index (NDVI) can be interpreted by farmers to monitor the crops variability and stress[@xue2017].
+Individual images from the UAV normally only cover a small part of the field, but to get a overview of the whole field, the images are stitched together in software like OpenDroneMap, Metashape, or Pix4D together with Geographical Information Systems (GIS) information, creating a large georeferenced orthomosaic.

+In OCDC the Mahalanobis distance in the RGB color space is used as the default color distance.
+The Mahalanobis distance is defined as

+$$
+\sqrt{\left( \vec{x} - \vec{\mu} \right)^T \cdot S^{-1} \cdot \left( \vec{x} - \vec{\mu} \right)}
+$$

+where $\vec{x}$ is the color value, $\vec{\mu}$ the mean color value and $S$ the covariance matrix.
+The parameters $\vec{\mu}$ and $S$ are determined from a set of training pixels.

 # Acknowledgements